zhangchen010295/Reliability-Modeling-for-Stock-Comments/README.md

 This repository provides the materials for the paper:

-Chen Zhang, Hao Wang∗,Yang Gao, Wei Wang and Jingyuan Yang, Hui Xiong∗.
-2017.
 Reliability Modeling for Stock Comments: A Holistic Perspective

 It is organized as follows: